 Throughout countless industry studies, it has become clear that there is a direct correlation between staff numbers and adverse events in nursing homes.
 When there are an appropriate number of nurses, aides and staff in a facility, the residents get the care they deserve.
 This is especially true when there is a crisis, like a natural disaster or an infection outbreak.

 However, according to this recent survey of American nursing homes, almost 50% of facilities reported a lack of staff.
 Most of these nursing homes attribute the understaffing to staff calling in sick to avoid COVID-19.
+We are familiar with the generally accepted principle that understaffed nursing homes maim and kill residents.

 This is particularly dangerous in nursing homes with high acuity residents.
 Dementia patients cannot be trusted to sit still and not cause themselves harm.
 A lack of nurses in the facility due to coronavirus will undoubtedly lead to unreported injuries, hip fractures, pressure sores and wrongful death.